wormhole-foundation/docs.wormhole.com/tutorial-recovery-workflow.md

 4. Input the source transaction only.
 The rest of the fields will auto populate.
 5. Click "Recover" and you will be redirected to the transfer page to complete the transaction.
 6. Click "Redeem" and approve the wallet pop up
 7. Success!
-You've successfully redeemed your tokens!&#x20;
+You've successfully redeemed your tokens!

 ![](<.gitbook/assets/Screen Shot 2022-06-09 at 8.32.36 pm.png>)